Scrupulosity OCD stories: Step on a crack, break Mother Mary's back

 For those obsessively and compulsively checking and counting, it's a nightmare.
 That much, I know.
 So, when I was seven years old, and I had my first intrusive thought, I never thought I would become aware of a world where I would know of a thing called Obsessive Compulsive Disorder.

 Let alone a type of OCD called Scrupulosity or also known as religious OCD.
 So, simply put, a person's obsessions revolve around religion.
 Be it obsessing about having committed a sin or worrying about walking down the street, getting hit by a bus, and then burning in hell for all eternity because you didn't flip a light switch repeatedly.

-Growing up in a devout Christian household
+Growing up in a devout Christian household with OCD

 Growing up in a devout Christian household came with church on Sundays, Sunday school, and a very well-instilled fear of God.
 I was seven years old.
 I was sitting in my bedroom, playing as kids do.
 Then, a random thought popped into my head.
 A thought that I never would have imagined would change my life forever.
 This foreign thought was just suddenly there.
 What was this thought?
 I needed to get up, go to my mom's bedroom where she was taking a nap, and tell her that there was a girl in my class at school who had called God a bad name.